Dance 281 @ UC Irvine

 This course includes scheduled opportunities for dance and video work in other locations (not in our regular classroom) during class time, in which students are expected to work independently, either individually or in small groups.
 Online interaction with other students and the professor is expected during the on-location classes.

 You are required to use your UCI email address (e.g. firstname.lastname@example.org) for this course.
 All course-related email will be sent to that address, not to any other email address you might have.
 Keep in mind that it might take much longer for me to respond to any email messages sent from a non-UCI address.
 I get a lot of email and have to prioritize reading the messages that we know are from UCI students.

 Full attendance is a requirement of this course, and you are expected to always be present for the entire class meeting time.
 Successful completion of this course depends on your active participation during class as well as full commitment to the written assignments and all the work you create for this course.
 If you need to miss a class, arrive late, or leave early, it’s your responsibility to notify the professor in advance, preferably by email.
-Unexcused absences will affect your grade, except in cases of severe illness or emergency.
+Unexcused absences and/or lateness will affect your grade, except in cases of severe illness or emergency.